safespring/docs/content/storage/s3-advanced.md

 # s3cmd -c owner-s3.cfg setpolicy rw-policy.json s3://sharedbucket
 ```

-The owner now has to send it Project ID, and the name of the bucket to the user.
+The owner now has to send its Project ID, and the name of the bucket to the user.

 To list the contents of the bucket, the bucket user should issue:

 ```
 # s3cmd -c user-s3.cfg ls s3://BUCKET_OWNER_PROJECT_ID:sharedbucket
 ```
-The user now should se a listing of the contents of the bucket.
+The user now should see a listing of the contents of the bucket.

 #### Grant any user read access to a bucket

-Create a file called all-read-policy.json:
+Create a file called **all-read-policy.json**:

 ```
 {